opitzconsulting/uitest.js/README.md

 * `url(someUrl)`:
 Sets the url of the page ot be loaded.
 If the url is relative, it will be resolved relative to the path of the `uitest.js` in the current page.
+Please note that to prevent caching issues, and also to allow to only change the hash between different tests, all pages will get a further query parameter containing the current time.
+E.g. setting a url `/someUrl` will result in a location of `/someUrl?12345`.
+If you need that query parameter doubled somewhere else in your url, use `{now}`.
+E.g. an url of `/someUrl?check={now}` will yield to a location of `/someUrl?check=12345&12345`.

 * `trace(boolean)`:
 Enables debug logging for several features.